chromium/chromium/docs/lacros/enable_disable.md

 1. Set `#lacros-availability-ignore` to "Enabled".
 1. Click "Restart".
+1. Pre M116: Set `#lacros-support` to "Disabled".
-1. Set `#lacros-support` to "Disabled" and click "Restart".
+1. Set `#lacros-only` to "Disabled" and click "Restart".
 1. Device is returned to the original state with the legacy ChromeOS browser (Ash).